What are the current trends in recruitment?

 Recruitment statistics archive

-Our past graduate market analysis provide valuable insight into the graduate recruitment industry throughout the years; including a breakdown of average starting salaries and more useful data.
+Our past graduate market analysis provides valuable insight into the graduate recruitment industry throughout the years; including a breakdown of average starting salaries and more useful data collection.

 Browse through the archive below to see how the graduate recruitment sector has changed since 2015.